-“It is with lots of enthusiasm that I recommend a great artist that I appreciate and strongly support, violinist Alexandre Da Costa. “
+“A great artist that I appreciate and strongly support, violinist Alexandre Da Costa. “

 Rafael Frühbeck de Burgos